 Weight loss efficacy aside, I also believe quality intake of food is important for good health.

-There are a lot of different (weight loss) diets out there, from high protein, to low carb, to slow carb, to low fat, to no fat.
-I’m not going to suggest what diet you should take; rather, I think you should read up about them yourself, experiment, and pick the one that is best for you, i.e. it is healthy for you and helps you lose weight most effectively.
-If you must know, I’ve personally found the slow carb diet most effective for me (so far).
+There are a lot of different (weight loss) diets out there.
+I’m not going to suggest what diet you should take; rather, I think you should read up about them yourself, experiment, and pick the one that is healthy and helps you lose weight most effectively.

 Where quality of food is concerned, cut out junk food, fast food, highly processed food, deep-fried food, sugar-laden food, food with high sodium content (such as potato chips), and carbonated drinks.
 These food usually have a high level of preservatives and low nutritional value.
 I think there is no dispute that these are all unhealthy for you in the long run.